 Although Oberyn Martell is a prominent character during Season 4, we don’t see his home region of Dorne until Season 5 where we are introduced to the luscious Water Gardens.
 The Water Gardens Palace with its fountains, pools and shade from all the trees is a welcome retreat from the hot climate of the South of Westeros.

 In this beautiful UNESCO city of Meknes in Morocco, travellers can experience the authentic Morocco as an alternative to the popular and touristy cities of Fez and Marrakesh.
 To get a taste of Dorne, travellers should be sure to visit the intricate Bab Mansour Gate, who’s architecture bears much resemblance to that of the Water Garden Palace.
 Similarly, why not relax in the Lahboul Gardens in true Martell style, or visit the Place El Hedim and the Dar Jamai Museum, complete with an Andalusian courtyard garden similar to that of Alcazar of Seville where the Water Gardens was filmed for the TV series.

-Take me to Meknes: To get to Meknes by air, you can fly to the regional Fes-Saïss Airport.
+Take me to Meknes: To get to Meknes by air, you can fly to the regional Fes-Saïss Airport (FEZ).
 Many airlines fly to this airport, including Air Arabia Maroc, Royal Air Maroc, Transavia France and Ryanair.

 The Westerlands is best known for being home to Casterly Rock, a castle built into a rock formation from which House Lannister ruled from for many years.

 However, when it comes to impressive rock formations, look no further than the Rock of Gibraltar.
 The Rock of Gibraltar is one of the most well-recognised rocks in the world and is famous for its dramatic formations.